On the previous tutorial we covered where to find the source code for Gazebo and other dependencies.

 This tutorial will go through the process of getting your own copy of the code running.

-We previously showed that Gazebo's source code lives on a mercurial repository on Bitbucket.
+We previously showed that Gazebo's source code lives on a git repository on GitHub.
 But even though everyone in the world is able to see and copy that code, only the Gazebo core team has write access to it.

 In order to modify the code, you'll need to get your own copy, which is called a "fork".
 You can fork Gazebo as follows: